-It basically depends on the payment plan you select regarding functionality and features, which you can see in our Geaotab ELD reviews.
+One of the main features of GEOTAB is the multiple payment plans.
+The payment plans differ in functionality and features, the details of which you can see in our Geaotab ELD reviews.

-However, that was not the only reason for which you should invest in this electronic logging system.
+However, this is not the only reason you should invest in this electronic logging system.

 Our Verizon Connect ELD reviews take discuss several advantages of providing service-based organizations with this fleet management model.